ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

     Use another IP on the same subnet as the vSAN VMK; preferably the vSAN VMK default gateway in Site B.
    * das.isolationaddress[2–5] – HSRP IP addresses on vSAN network on Site A and Site B
 6. Network I/O Control
-  * Management traffic: 20 shares
+  * Management traffic - 20 shares
-  * Virtual machine traffic: 30 shares
+  * Virtual machine traffic - 30 shares
-  * vMotion traffic: 50 shares
+  * vMotion traffic - 50 shares
-  * vSAN traffic: 100 shares
+  * vSAN traffic - 100 shares
   * All other unused services must be set to *Low* or *0 shares*
 7. Performance Profile for the system hardware is set to Max Performance.